www.thinktwice.com About Us Tell a Friend Contact Us

 Hello,

 I have read your website and am thankful for the information that you put out there for parents.
 My question is...with the recent outbreak of mumps in the U.S., should I have my child vaccinated?
-What are the harmful effects of the MMR shot versus if my child catches the Mumps?
+What are the harmful effects of the MMR shot versus if my child catches mumps?

 We don't make decisions for parents; we provide information to aid them in their choices.